 Balule Game Reserve

-Balule Game Reserve is a private Game Reserve which belongs to the Greater Kruger National Park.
+Balule Game Reserve is a Private Game Reserve which is part of the Association of Private Nature Reserves (APNR) forming the Greater Kruger National Park.

-Balule Game Reserve is about 40,000 hectars large.
+Balule Nature Reserve is about 50,000 hectars.
 In 2004, the eastern boundary fence was removed and Balule was officially incorporated into the Greater Kruger National Park (established in 1898).

-Thus, Balule is now an open system that covers over 2 million hectares where the animals can wander freely up to Mozambique or Zimbabwe.
+The Greater Kruger National park together with KNP itself is now an open system that covers over 2 million hectares where the animals can wander freely up to Mozambique and Zimbabwe.

-Balule is home of the "Big Five" (Lion, Elephant, Rhino, Buffalo and Leopard) but in total it is about 94 mammal, 280 bird, 72 reptile and 128 tree species, you can find in the reserve.
-Even the highly endangered African Wild Dogs and cheetahs visit us from time to time.
+Balule is home of the "Big Five" (Lion, Elephant, Rhino, Buffalo and Leopard).
+In total there are about 94 mammal, 280 bird, 72 reptile and 128 tree species, in the reserve.
+Even the highly endangered African Wild Dogs and cheetahs visit us regularly.

-While the animals are free to wander from Balule into Kruger National Park we have to leave Balule to enter the National Park through one of the offical gates.
+While the animals are free to wander from Balule into Kruger National Park we have to leave Balule to enter the Park through one of the offical KNP gates.